Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-75-sutures.md

 Campfire coffee, the patter of rain on the tarps.
 Anna and Harrison asleep in their travel cots, Ramsey diligently turning a rack full of hot dogs over the fire, Tristan listening slightly awestruck as Clara and Lucy discussed something technical that went *way* over Julian’s head…

 There was something just...*wholesome* about it all.
-He’d had one of his slabfriends describe his alignment as “chaotic dad” once, and honestly?
+He’d had one of his slabfriends describe his alignment as "chaotic dad" once, and honestly?
 Yeah, it kinda fit.
 He really did enjoy teaching the boys his skills, and playing with the toddlers (even when they were being difficult.)
 Since coming out here and setting up the camp they’d sparred a bit, meditated by the lake, and tried to relax and treat it as an impromptu camping trip rather than…

 Well, rather than getting out of town because his spider-sense was tingling.
 Just in case.